 Dopamine creates a sense of euphoria and pleasure, which helps explain why addicts crave cigarettes and other forms of nicotine.

-This process also activates opioid receptors in the brain, which cause users to experience pain relief and reduce stress.
+This process also activates opioid receptors in the brain, which causes users to experience pain relief and reduce stress.

 Why Do People Become Addicted To Smoking?